team-assure/Semester-Project/Code-analysis/Report.md

 # Code Review Strategy
 To start our code review strategy, we first needed to decide what we needed to review.
 To do this, it was important to first review our assurance cases.
 This helped us think about what areas we were initially concerned about regarding the software.
 Then reviewing our mis-use cases and our threat models helped further define possible attack vectors or mis-configurations that may exist.
-From this, it could be decided what areas of the code may need to be reviewed for weaknesses and vulnerabilities.
+A review of recently reported vulnerabilities in the NIST database revealed a high frequency of cross-site scripting vulnerabilities being reported relative to other vulnerability categories:  [CVE-2017-16802](https://nvd.nist.gov/vuln/detail/CVE-2017-16802)-reported November 13, 2017;  [CVE-2017-15216](https://nvd.nist.gov/vuln/detail/CVE-2017-15216)-reported October 10, 2017;  [CVE-2017-13671](https://nvd.nist.gov/vuln/detail/CVE-2017-13671)-reported August 24, 2017;  [CVE-2017-7215](https://nvd.nist.gov/vuln/detail/CVE-2017-7215)-reported March 21, 2017.
+These recent vulnerabilities weighed heavily in our analysis.
+Using these analysis factors, the areas of the code and categories of weaknesses and vulnerabilities to be reviewed were decided and prioritized.

-In addition, our code review strategy involved performing static analysis of the code using a publically avaiable open source tool.
+In addition, our code review strategy involved performing static analysis of the code using a publically available open source tool.
 We used [RIPS](http://rips-scanner.sourceforge.net/) to perform static analysis.
 This is a popular PHP static code analysis tool.
 The RIPS tool produced extensive output.
 As part of our strategy, we spot checked the results of the analysis for major issues and categorized all findings by CWE to identify where common issues are.
 Due to the amount of output produced by the report, we did not attempt to verify every finding that the automated tool produced.

 # Manual code review of critical security functions identified in mis-use cases and threat models
 One assurance case was authentication.
 So, one would want to do static analysis of code surrounding authentication to ensure that the application functions related to authentication and session management are implemented correctly.
 Checking to see that user credentials are properly protected by hashing or encryption, confirming strong account management functions, no sessions ID’s are exposed in URL, session ID’s are not vulnerable to fixation attacks, and that they are not rotated after login.